Depression and Suicide in Males - are we missing something?

 “I pay attention to and learn from people.
 What I teach comes from every precious interaction.
 I am thankful beyond words for that.
 I seek to make a difference by paying forward my learning.”

-The workshop covers
+The thought provoking half day workshop covers

 - Why are the suicide rates of men so much higher?